Sorry, you need to enable JavaScript to visit this website.

 The Flemish Service for Employment and Vocational Training (VDAB) has the mission of creating for all Flemish citizens the space necessary for them to develop themselves and their careers as effectively as possible.
 The aim is to improve labour market functioning and promote prosperity for all.
 As a service provider, VDAB helps citizens to develop their careers according to market demand.
 VDAB cooperates strongly with other service providers and has a special focus on disadvantaged citizens.
 A Flemish Parliament Act in 2020 has extended the mission and tasks of VDAB and states that it also has to become the central data driven and result oriented director of employment and careers in the Flemish policy of activation for employment.

-Flemish Agency for Innovation and Entrepreneurship (VLAIO)
+Flanders Innovation & Entrepreneurship (VLAIO)

 Minister in charge of Education and Training

-Department of Education and Training
+Ministry of Education and Training

 The Department of Education and Training together with the Minister in charge of Education and Training is responsible for the advice, evaluation and follow-up on education policy in Flanders.

-SYNTRA Flanders collaborates with several entrepreneurial education and training providers in Flanders, in particular with the five regional SYNTRA Training Centres.
+SYNTRA Flanders collaborated with several entrepreneurial education and training providers in Flanders, in particular with the five regional SYNTRA Training Centres.
 These deliver apprenticeship programmes for young people aged 15 to 25.
 Apprenticeship trainees gain practical experience in a work environment (four days a week) under the guidance of a tutor-supervisor and attend classes, including General Knowledge modules, at one of the Training Centres (one day a week) which complement the practical work experience.

 Minister in charge of Youth